-Turn your passion for the environment into a rewarding career, and play a critical role in making the world a better place.
-The environmental engineering program at Michigan Tech teaches you how to be a steward for our planet.
+Turn your passion for the environment into a rewarding career.
+Play a critical role in making the world a better place.
+Our environmental engineering program teaches you how to be a steward for our planet.

-Develop the technical and problem-solving skills necessary for identifying and addressing environmental issues at the local, national, and global levels.
+Develop technical and problem-solving skills.
+Identify and address environmental issues at the local, national, and global levels.

 Environmental engineers are the the earth's engineer.
-They apply their knowledge of chemistry, biology, math, and physics to protect the environment and human health.
-These professionals are tasked with developing sustainable solutions for an expanding global community.
+Apply your knowledge of chemistry, biology, math, and physics.
+Protect the environment as well as human health.
+Take part in sustainable solutions for an expanding global community.